xwal/awesome-stars/README.md

 * [CodeHub](https://github.com/thedillonb/CodeHub) - CodeHub is the best way to browse and maintain your GitHub repositories on any iOS device!

 ## C++
+* [nw.js](https://github.com/nwjs/nw.js) - Call all Node.js modules directly from DOM and enable a new way of writing applications with all Web technologies.
 * [LiveVideoCoreSDK](https://github.com/runner365/LiveVideoCoreSDK) -
 * [tinyrenderer](https://github.com/ssloy/tinyrenderer) - Support c++ code for a short computer graphics course
 * [Sigil](https://github.com/Sigil-Ebook/Sigil) - Sigil is a multi-platform EPUB ebook editor